shlau/ConquerTemplate/README.md

 # ConquerTemplate
-An attempt to create a single responsive page layout
+An attempt to mimic the conquer template's responsive page layout using only flexbox and grid.